KSAH-42/RabbitOM/RabbitOM.Streaming.Experimentation/ReadMe.txt

 // TODO: adding compliances tests

 SOLID as:
-  Simple as comment, forget single responsabilty, add feature on your washing machine for creating your coffee Open source comments,
+  String as comment, forget single responsabilty, add feature on your washing machine for creating your coffee Open carriage return,
   Large block of comments,
-  Injection of comments : building injection framework to inject unnecessary comments Dependency of comments, the new building block of solid principles
+  Injection of strings : building injection framework to inject powerfull comments Dependency of comments the new solid principlesd

 as a roswellian engineer:
   think and design on a garage from the 51 zone.